 - How will drink driving affect the cost of car insurance?

 Drink driving is driving a vehicle after consuming alcohol.
-There’s a certain limit of alcohol content in your blood that is allowed, if you’re found with anything above this limit, you’ll be convicted of driving under the influence.
-This limit will be different for everyone depending on factors such as age, sex and metabolism among other things.
-It’s impossible to know exactly how much alcohol will put any one person over the limit so it’s always advisable to avoid alcohol when driving.
+There’s a certain limit of alcohol content in your blood that is allowed.
+If you’re found with anything above this limit, you’ll be convicted of driving under the influence.
+It’s hard to know exactly how much alcohol will put any one person over the limit so it’s always advisable to avoid alcohol when driving.

 You are not the only one your drink driving may affect.
 The Department for Transport recently released figures showing that in 2016 alone there were 9,050 casualties and 240 people were killed in drink-drive accidents.

 Insurers don’t like drivers with drink driving convictions.
 If you’re beginning to drive again after a ban due to a conviction, it can be very difficult to find an insurer willing to cover you.
 This is because you are now seen as a high-risk driver.
-There are some specialist insurers that cover those with drink driving convictions, but these can be significantly more expensive.
+See our page on insurance for convicted drivers for more help on getting a policy.

 You should remember that you are obliged to tell your insurer about your conviction, whether you are taking out a new policy or renewing an old one.
 If you don’t, your policy will almost certainly be void should you need to claim.

-As mentioned above, having a drink driving conviction can significantly increase the cost of your insurance.
+As mentioned above, having a drink driving conviction (DR10) can significantly increase the cost of your insurance.
 Even if your original insurer is willing to cover you, it’s common for your premium to at least double following your conviction.
 Depending on how serious your case is, it may well be even more expensive.
-Specialist insurers will usually charge more than any of the regular insurers, but you will most likely get more comprehensive cover.